-The Mummers Parade, a vibrant celebration of Newfoundland and Labrador’s unique Christmas tradition, is set to take place on Saturday, December 9, in St. John’s.
+The Mummers Parade, a vibrant celebration of Newfoundland and Labrador’s unique Christmas tradition, is scheduled for Saturday, December 13, in St. John’s.

 This event, deeply rooted in over 300 years of history, epitomizes the fun-loving spirit of the province.
 Mummering involves groups of friends visiting homes in the community while disguised in various costumes made from household items.
 The goal is to remain unrecognizable until the hosts can guess their identities, after which the mummers reveal themselves and join the social gathering.

-The Mummers Festival 2023, which kicked off on Nov 25th, includes a series of events such as workshops, public forums, and educational programs.
-These activities, held through the first two weeks of December, offer participants the opportunity to learn about the tradition, create hobby horses, and even make their own “ugly sticks.”
-Experts in mummering share their knowledge, ensuring the preservation and understanding of this tradition.
+The Mummers Festival 2025, which kicked off on Nov 29, includes a series of events such as workshops, public forums, and educational programs.
+These activities offered participants the opportunity to learn about the tradition, create hobby horses, and even make their own “ugly sticks.”
+Experts in ‘mummering’ share their knowledge, ensuring the preservation and understanding of this tradition.

 The Mummers Parade is the festival’s highlight, where people of all ages and backgrounds come together, dressed in Mummer disguises, to parade through the streets.
 This event is not just a parade; it’s a celebration of social bonding, community spirit, and cultural identity.

-Participants are encouraged to participate in the parade, emphasizing creativity and anonymity in their costumes.
+Participants are encouraged to join the parade, with an emphasis on creativity and anonymity in their costumes.
 As the organizers say, “Put on Mother’s size 42 bra and get your pillow-stuffed backside ready to join us!”

-The parade, which starts at 1:00 pm in Bowring Park and lasts for about 40 minutes, is a spectacle of surprises and joy.
-In case of bad weather, the event will be rescheduled to Sunday, December 10th, at the same time and location.
+The parade, which starts at 1:00 pm in Bowring Park and lasts about 40 minutes, is a spectacle of surprises and joy.
+In the event of inclement weather, the event will be rescheduled to Sunday, December 14, at the same time and location.

-The Parade follows the paved path and makes its way back southbound on the loop ending outside the Pool House.
+The Parade starts at the west end, follows the paved path, and returns southbound on the loop, ending outside the Pool House.

-Post-parade festivities (Mummers Scuff ‘n Scoff) at Bowring Park Amphitheater include a party with live music featuring musicians Bud Davidge, Paul Hamilton, and Nate Hammond, with special guest Wyatt Hirschfeld Shibley.
+Post-parade festivities (Mummers Scuff ‘n Scoff) at Bowring Park Amphitheatre include a party with live music featuring musicians Wyatt Hirschfeld Shibley, Bud Davidge, Paul Hamilton, and Nate Hammond.
 Attendees can enjoy hot chocolate and cookies, embodying the warmth and communal joy of the season.

 Stay until the night falls to see Bowring Park come alive with holiday lights – a perfect end to a perfect day!